 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-The best convertible car seats on the market have passed all federally mandated safety tests and provide passengers with a sturdy, secure, and convenient mode of travel.
+In this shopping guide, we will focus on convertible car seats, the best of which have passed all federally mandated safety tests and provide passengers with a secure and convenient mode of travel.

-First and foremost, all convertible car seats on our list have passed or exceeded the minimal safety standards mandated by the federal government.
-That being said, different brands go to different lengths when it comes to the quality and degree of their safety and security features.
+First and foremost, all convertible car seats in our product matrix have passed or exceeded the minimal safety standards mandated by the federal government.
+That said, different manufacturers go to different lengths when it comes to the quality and degree of their safety features.

 The Evenflo Tribute is padded with energy absorbing foam and is specially tested for side impact stability.
 Some owners note that the installed seat wiggles from side to side a bit, even when latched properly, but this slight movement has no effect on the seat's federal safety rating.